uber/tchannel/docs/protocol.md

 [sla]: https://en.wikipedia.org/wiki/Service-level_agreement "SLA"

-By consolidating logic *between* producers and consumers, this also allows us to push core features to our entire SOA without requiring applications to update libraries.
+Consolidating logic *between* producers and consumers also allows us to push core features to our entire SOA without requiring applications to update libraries.

-Additionally, when developing this protocol and routing mesh, we had the following goals in mind:
+Additionally, when developing this protocol and routing mesh we had the following goals in mind:

 - The protocol must be easy to implement in multiple languages, especially